Dududu: History

 Dududu became infamous in the late '90s during the South African political battles that occurred after the country's first Democratic Elections.
 The battles spanned all over the country and Dududu was one of those places that were massacred, due to the rivalry between the biggest parties at that time, Inkatha Freedom Party and African National Congress to govern the country.
 In 2015, Dududu was in the news again when over a hundred bodies were found in what was identified as mass graves at Glenroy Farm, one of two large farms in the area, the other being Cedars Farm.
 Former workers have since came forward and claimed that the bodies are of those who were bought as prisoners from Durban Central Prison to work on the farm by the owners during the Apartheid regime and they died of various diseases and other natural causes in contrary to people's assumptions.
 Dududu and its surrounding areas are still very rural and mostly underdeveloped valleys.
 The locals of Dududu and surroundings are still ruled by the chiefs, whereas in Dududu it is chief Mqadi.

 Education

-Dududu has three public schools, which are :
+Dududu has five public schools, which are :